What is Palliative Care?

 For patients who have no religion, they can get help from a chaplain who takes care of the spiritual needs of all individuals.

-Sometimes when you are going through treatment, medications, and symptoms can interfere with your thinking.
+Sometimes when you are going through serious illness; the treatment, medications, and symptoms can interfere with your thinking.
 Sometimes its lack of sleep after long hours of medications while at times it’s the worry of what will happen if the medication doesn’t work that bothers you.

-Palliative care for mental support includes; counseling, meditation, and exercise and medication for depression, anxiety, and sleeping disorder
+Palliative care provides mental support which includes; counseling, meditation, and exercise and medication for depression, anxiety, and sleeping disorder

 The palliative care might also advise you to take up yoga classes, voluntary classes, or any other activities to keep you sane.